 Elective Title: 93LA755 — ORTHOPAEDIC TRAUMA

-This is an advanced clinical elective focusing on management of patients sustaining major Orthopaedic injuries.
-Students will participate in all activities including initial emergency management, non-surgical and surgical treatment of injuries, inpatient care, and outpatient management of patients sustaining fractures and dislocations of the extremities and pelvis.
-Students will work directly with faculty daily and will be expected to have direct participation in all activities.
+This is an advanced clinical elective focusing on the management of patients sustaining major Orthopaedic injuries and their sequelae.
+Students will be involved in all aspects of the continuum of care, including initial emergency management, non-operative and surgical treatment of injuries, inpatient care, and the outpatient management of patients sustaining fractures and dislocations of the extremities and pelvis.
+Students will work with faculty daily and are expected to have direct participation in all activities.
+On average one day per week will be in outpatient clinic.
+Two days of weekend call are anticipated.
+In addition to a strong clinical experience, there will be three didactic lectures on essential Orthopaedic Trauma topics with associated readings.
+The application of basic science foundations in anatomy, cell biology/systems physiology, and fundamental biomechanical principles will be emphasized as they relate to the treatment of fractures and optimizing fracture healing.

 Primary Contact for Add/Drops: Nancy Hanni (firstname.lastname@example.org)